Binary interaction methods for high dimensional global optimization and machine learning: Introduction

 In many cases, the summand functions have a simple form that enables inexpensive evaluations of the sum-function and the sum gradient.
 First order methods, such as (stochastic) {gradient descent methods}, are preferred both because of speed and scalability and because they are considered generically able to escape the trap of critical points.
 However, in other cases, evaluating the sum-gradient may require expensive evaluations of the gradients and/or some of the functions may be noisy or discontinuous.
 Additionally, most gradient-based optimizers are not designed to handle multi-modal problems or discrete and mixed discrete-continuous design variables.
 Gradient-free methods, such as the metaheuristics approaches mentioned before, may therefore represent a valid alternative.

-In contrast to previous CBO approaches, where the dynamic was of mean field type, the new KBO methods are based on binary interactions between agents which can estimate the best position accordingly to a combination of a local interaction and a global alignment process.
-The binary interactions are inspired by analogous social alignment processes in kinetic models for opinion formation \cite{albiandco2016opinion, albi2017mean, partos13,BENFENATI2013979,Benfenati14,HVP,APZN}.
-The corresponding dynamic is therefore described by a multidimensional Boltzmann equation that is solved by adapting the well-known direct simulation Monte Carlo methods \cite{Bird, Nanbu, PRMC} to the present case.
+In contrast to previous CBO approaches, where the dynamic was of mean-field type, the new KBO methods are based on binary interactions between agents which can estimate the best position according to a combination of a local interaction and a global alignment process.
+Binary interactions are inspired by similar processes of social alignment in kinetic models for opinion formation, \revlp{where agents modify their opinions according to a process of local compromise with other agents and the global influence of external media \cite{albiandco2016opinion, albi2017mean, partos13,BENFENATI2013979,Benfenati14,HVP,APZN}.} The corresponding dynamic is therefore described by a multidimensional Boltzmann equation that is solved by adapting the well-known direct simulation Monte Carlo methods \cite{Bird, Nanbu, PRMC} to the present case.
 We emphasize that, the resulting schemes present some analogies with the recently introduced random batch methods in the case of small batches of size two \cite{AlPa, JLJ, KHJD}.

 In particular, we show that, in a suitable scaling derived from the quasi-invariant limit in opinion dynamic, the corresponding mean-field dynamic is governed by CBO methods.
 Noticeably, the resulting CBO methods generalize the classical CBO approach in \cite{pinnau2017consensus,carrillo2019consensus} by preserving memory of the microscopic interaction dynamic.
 As shown by the numerical experiments, an interesting aspect in this direction is that the kinetic optimization model is able to capture the global minimum even in the case where there is no global alignment process, as in the original CBO models, but only a local alignment process where information is shared only between pairs of particles.